chessworld/TorneloScoresheet/documentation/Roadmap.md

     - Able to enter url to get PGN file for this round of the tournament
     - Able to assign each ipad with a table number
   - Table Pairing mode:
-    - Display upcomning games with basic info (player names, nationalities, table number)
+    - Display upcoming games with basic info (player names, nationalities, table number)
     - Able to start the game
   - Recording mode:
-    - Players see the chess board with the tornelo pieces
+    - Players see the chess board with the Tornelo pieces
     - Players able to click and drag the chess pieces to record their moves
   - Results display:
     - Results are shown
-    - Players/arbiter able to generate a PGN file and send it to email addresses
+    - Players/arbiter able to generate a PGN file and send it to email addresses (arbiter, player 1, player 2)

 ## Proposed 2nd iteration (26/May)
   - Arbiter mode: